Modelling the Stochastic Importation Dynamics and Establishment of Novel Pathogenic Strains using a General Branching Processes Framework: Methods

+It is well known that deterministic models are appropriate approximations for later phases of an epidemic, when stochastic effects become negligible \cite{andersson2000stochastic, diekmann2013mathematical}.
 Once the number of cases has become large enough, the disease dynamics can be approximated by a set of partial differential equations going back to Kermack and McKendrick \cite{barbour2013approximating, foutel2022individual, kermack1927contribution}.
 Once this threshold number of cases has been reached, we may also model the susceptibile population, $S(t)$, which also declined determinisitically as the number of infections in the population increases.
 Let $S(t), I(t)$ denote the number of susceptible and infectious individuals, respectively, at time $t$ in a population of constant size $N$, and let $i(t)$ denote the number of new infections (i.e. the \emph{incidence}) at time $t$.
 Then, Barbour and Reinert showed that the CMJ process described in Section \ref{sec1_IDD} converges to:

 in the limit as the population size $N$ becomes large relative to the number of infectious individuals \cite{barbour2013approximating}.

 The deterministic approximation allows us to model the impact that depletion of the susceptible population has on the spread of the disease through the population, which cannot be done for the branching process.
 Once the number of cases in the branching process has become large, Equation \eqref{MVF_noim} provides a basis for switching to a deterministic model, by letting $I_0 = Z^*$.
 We may then take the random variable $T$, which denotes the random time at which a novel strain has become established in a population, as a random starting time for \eqref{MVF_noim}.
 This ensures that the temporal uncertainty from the early stochastic phase of the epidemic can be adequately incorporated into projections made forwards in time.